juntyr/numcodecs-rs/codecs/ebcc/README.md

 - **Safe Rust API**: Memory-safe wrappers around the C library with automatic error handling
 - **numcodecs Integration**: Compatible with the Rust numcodecs ecosystem for array compression
-- **Multiple Compression Modes**: Support for JPEG2000-only, error-bounded, and sparsification-based compression
+- **Multiple Compression Modes**: Support for JPEG2000-only and error-bounded compression
-- **Configuration Management**: Serde-based serialization/deserialization of compression parameters
-- **Comprehensive Testing**: Unit tests, integration tests, and property-based testing
-- **Documentation**: Full API documentation with examples

 ## Quick Start

-### Prerequisites

-- Rust 1.70+ (edition 2021)
-- CMake 3.18+
-- C compiler with C99 support
-- System math library (`libm`)

 ### Basic Usage